Course Catalog

 PREREQUISITE: Band, Chorus, Orchestra Teacher

 This class focuses on individualized and group instruction that encourages students to pursue interest areas and unique experiences within the performing arts.
 Students must also show the ability to work independently on individualized goals.
 The Performing Arts Class exposes students to a wider spectrum of studies that the regular curriculum encompasses.
-A variety of performing ensemble, guest speakers and field trips are available.
+A variety of performing ensembles, guest speakers and field trips are available.
 Students are required to attend several performances and are expected to participate in all scheduled concerts or any other events approved by the teacher.
 This class will demonstrate the student’s development of task-commitment, self-confidence, feelings or creative accomplishment, and the ability to interact with others who have advanced levels of common interest and expertise in the Performing Arts.

 Career/Technology Education Department – Course Offerings